 Harper Adams University remains committed to protecting its students, staff and wider community and to following Government and NHS advice to tackle the COVID-19 pandemic.

-As the nation moves to ease lockdown, the University will carefully consider each proposed measure and communicate directly with those for whom the rules might change, explaining for what reasons they might be permitted back on campus and outlining the policies and procedures they will be required to follow.
+As the nation moves to ease lockdown from 4 July, the University will carefully consider each proposed measure and communicate directly with those for whom the rules might change, explaining for what reasons they might be permitted back on campus and outlining the policies and procedures they will be required to follow.

 We will also continue to communicate directly with students planning to start with us in the autumn.
 Please check your emails.

 Unless they are informed otherwise, all students and staff should continue to work from home, practise social distancing and conduct all other activities in line with the published Government guidance.

 Health care advice can be found via the NHS website.

 The University is following the Government's 5 Steps to working safely.
 Risk Assessments can be found by following the links in the Information for staff section of this page.